tpgit/UnOfficialLeptDocs/_sources/leptonica/README.txt

 functions to convert between the ``PIX`` and other image data structures.
 To make a ``PIX`` from other image data structures, you will need to understand pixel packing, pixel padding, component ordering and byte ordering on raster lines.
-See the file `pix.h` for the specification of image data in the pix and :doc:`byte-addressing`.
+See the file :doxyfile:`pix.h` for the specification of image data in the pix and :doc:`byte-addressing`.

 Custom memory management